-All Sectigo's OCSP responses are updated at least every 3.5 days and:
+All Sectigo's OCSP responses:

-- 1. have a validity interval greater than or equal to eight hours; - 2. have a validity interval less than or equal to ten days; - 3. with validity intervals less than sixteen hours, Sectigo SHALL update the information provided via an Online Certificate Status Protocol prior to one-half of the validity period before the nextUpdate. - 4. with validity intervals greater than or equal to sixteen hours, Sectigo SHALL update the information provided via an Online Certificate Status Protocol at least eight hours prior to the nextUpdate, and no later than four days after the thisUpdate.
+- have a validity interval greater than or equal to eight hours; - have a validity interval less than or equal to seven days; - Sectigo SHALL update the information provided via an Online Certificate Status Protocol prior to one-half of the validity period before the nextUpdate.

-For the status of Subordinate CA Certificates, Sectigo SHALL update information provided via an Online Certificate Status Protocol i. at least every twelve months; and ii. within 24 hours after revoking a Subordinate CA Certificate.
+For the status of Subordinate CA Certificates, Sectigo SHALL update information provided via an Online Certificate Status Protocol

+- i. at least every twelve months; and - ii. within 24 hours after revoking a Subordinate CA Certificate.